 How to Migrate Passwords from Chrome (Warning!)

-When it comes to migrating your password vault away from Chrome, the process is very similar to bookmarks.
+When it comes to migrating your password vault away from Chrome internet browser, the process is very similar to bookmarks.
 You’re simply finding your vault (which is tied to your Google account), exporting that vault and then importing the file.

 This would be a good time to consider a different approach to passwords.
 I don’t consider Chrome to be a secure way to store passwords, and for the same reasons I also don’t trust Brave, Firefox, Safari and others.